jina-ai/clip-as-service/README.md

 ## Highlights

-- :telescope: **State-of-the-art**: based on pretrained 12/24-layer models released by Google AI, which is considered as a milestone in the NLP community.
+- :telescope: **State-of-the-art**: build on pretrained 12/24-layer BERT models released by Google AI, which is considered as a milestone in the NLP community.
 - :zap: **Fast**: 380 sentences/s on a single Tesla M40 24GB with `max_seq_len=40`.
 Check out our [Benchmark](#Benchmark).
 - :octopus: **Concurrency**: scale nicely and smoothly on multiple GPUs and multiple clients.
 - :hatching_chick: **Easy-to-use**: require only two lines of code to get sentence encoding once the server is set up.